sotormd/nixos/docs/laptop.md

 The base configuration for nomads is [here](../modules/laptop/nomad/default.nix) and that for the GNOME desktop is [here](../modules/laptop/nomad/gnome.nix).

+You can not use the `nixos` script from within the nomad specialisation.

 # Security & Privacy

 Several security and privacy oriented decisions were made while writing the